dave21-py/Siri-project/README.md

 ## Future Work

-The clear bottleneck for the deep learning model was the lack of data.
 The next phase of this project will focus on:

 1.  **Expanding the Dataset:** Increase the number of intents to 10-15 and the number of utterances to 50+ per intent.
-2.  **Implementing a Transformer Model:** With a larger dataset, train a pre-trained model like **DistilBERT** using transfer learning to see if it can overcome the overfitting problem and finally beat the baseline's performance.
+2.  **Implementing a Transformer Model:** With a larger dataset, train a pre-trained model like **DistilBERT**/**MobileBERTa** using transfer learning to see if it can overcome the overfitting problem and finally beat the baseline's performance.